 An appropriate fire alarm system with the appropriate detection devices are essential fire safety features that commercial properties should have installed.

-Depending on the type of commercial property and the business activities taking pace within the building, detection devices must be installed either in every room of the property, or on every storey of the property.
+Depending on the type of commercial property and the business activities taking place within the building, detection devices must be installed either in every room of the property, or on every storey of the property.
+This will be determined in accordance with the fire safety order which is also known as the Regulatory Reform (Fire Safety) Order 2005 and result from a thorough fire risk assessment by a competent person.

 Important considerations should also be made with regards to the installation, commissioning, and maintenance of smoke alarms.
-If no fire safety systems are currently in place within a commercial property, a fire risk assessment should be carried out to identify the level of protection required under BS 5839-1:2013 (L1, L2, L3, L4, L5, M, P1, or P2).
+If no fire safety systems are currently in place within a commercial property, a fire risk assessment should be carried out to identify the level of protection required under BS 5839-1:2013.
+This details the fire alarm classification which should be installed.
+E.g. L1, L2, L3, L4, L5, M, P1, or P2

 Legal requirements for commercial fire alarm systems